 In Tracker, each issue stage corresponds to a certain status.
 Those include "Open", "In Progress", "Testing", and "Closed".
-To set your pipeline up in Tracker, you need to configure your workflow, which is a set of statuses an issue goes through from creation to completion as well as specific rules for transitioning between those statuses.
+To set your pipeline up around Tracker, you need to configure your workflow, which is a set of statuses an issue goes through from creation to completion as well as specific rules of transitioning between those statuses.

-Your workflow is associated with your issue queue.
+Your workflow is linked to your issue queue.
 If you need to set up multiple workflows for different teams, you can create standalone queues for each of them.
 You can also add multiple issue types to a single queue and set up an exclusive workflow for each type.

-Tracker includes queue templates with preset workflows for various processes to help you get started.
+Tracker also provides queue templates with preset workflows tailored for various processes to help you get started.
 Here's what a versatile workflow looks like:

-You can create unique workflows for your specific issues.
+You can create unique workflows tailored for specific issues.
 Try not to overload them with needless statuses.
 The simpler a workflow is, the easier it is to work with.

-In addition to setting up workflows, you can also use queues to configure access rights to issues, automated issue processing, Yandex.Forms integration, and more.
+In addition to setting up workflows, you can also use queues to configure access rights to issues, automated issue processing, integration with Yandex.Forms, and so on.
 These features will allow you to tailor queues to the needs of your team.

-For some examples of how you can set up workflows in Tracker, see the following sections:
+For some examples on how you can set up workflows in Tracker, see the following sections: